 2. Difference in Beaches

-3. The Condos
+3. The Accommodations

-Visit our Myrtle Beach Attractions page for a full list of attractions.
+Visit our Myrtle Beach Attractions page for a list of attractions.
 Chances are, no matter where you stay, you will visit both cities during your attractions hunt.
-They both have a large list of things to do and places to eat, so don’t base your decision on where to stay based on how close they are to attractions, unless you have a very specific itinerary.
+They both have a large list of things to do and places to eat, so don’t base your decision on where to stay based on how close they are to attractions unless you have a very specific itinerary.